Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-Aaron Gordon and the rest of the Denver Nuggets hit the court versus the Phoenix Suns in the NBA Playoffs on Monday, at 10:00 PM ET.
+The Denver Nuggets, Aaron Gordon included, square off versus the Phoenix Suns at 10:00 PM ET on Friday in the 2023 NBA Playoffs.

-With prop bets available for Gordon, let's examine some stats and trends to help you find good wagers.
+Now let's dig into Gordon's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Aaron Gordon Prop Bets vs. the Suns